devkennyy/discord-reimagined/README.md

 - 💖 Prettier
 - 📦 Yarn

+## BetterDiscord
+We're currently working on a CSS file to use this layout on your client.

 ## Contributing

 Pull request and bug reports are welcome, please open an issue if you have any questions.